deepdados-en/deepdados-en.github.io/_posts/2020-04-23-Model-1-COVID19-Pre-Processing-data.md

 tags: [COVID]
 ---

-**Main objective of the project:** automate the process of detecting COVID-19 cases from chest X-ray images, using convolutional neural networks (RNC) from deep learning techniques.
+**Main objective of the project:** Automate the process of detecting COVID-19 cases from chest radiograph images, using convolutional neural networks (CNN) through deep learning techniques.
 The complete project can be accessed [here](https://)

 **Steps to reach the goal:**<br />
 1- Data pre-processing<br />